-In 2018 Pozhet will be visiting services and clients throughout Sydney as well as the Hunter and the Illawarra regions.
+In 2018 Pozhet will be visiting services and clients throughout Sydney and in Hunter and the Illawarra.
 To ensure you receive updates about all our activities, join the Pozhet mailing list by ringing 1800 812 404 or emailing pozhet@pozhet.org.au with your contact details.